 Assistance in regulatory advocacy.
 Advocacy economists work with agencies throughout government every day to assess the potential impact of proposed regulations on small entities.
 This is an example of how the various operating divisions within Advocacy work together to advance the office's goals.
 Regulatory flexibility analyses, and threshold analyses to determine what RFA provisions apply to a given proposal, often turn on how many firms of what size would be affected by that proposal.
 Advocacy's regulatory economists provide data and economic analyses to help quantify these effects.
+Additionally, as Advocacy's role in regulatory development has expanded into trade policy as required by the Trade Facilitation and Trade Enforcement Act, Advocacy's economists have supported these efforts with analyses of relevant small business trade data.
 Advocacy research funds have also supported a competitive "indefinite date - indefinite quantity" (IDIQ) contract for professional assistance on impact analyses that are needed on particularly complex proposals or ones with potentially large impacts.

 Dissemination of research.
 Advocacy research products receive wide distribution.
 All data products and contract research studies are published online, and information on new research is included in Advocacy's electronic newsletter, The Small Business Advocate, which goes to 36,000 online subscribers.
-Also, Advocacy's specialized research and data listserv goes to more than 29,000 subscribers, and its regulatory listserv goes to 27,000 subscribers.
+Also, Advocacy's specialized research and data listserv goes to more than 31,000 subscribers, and its regulatory listserv goes to 28,000 subscribers.
 Roundtables are held to discuss the office's research products, in addition to conferences and symposia on topics of special interest, such as access to capital and innovation.
-Advocacy's Office of Interagency Affairs shares economic research with its contacts throughout government, and Advocacy's field component of ten regional advocates promotes the office's data and research products in presentations throughout the country.
+Advocacy's Office of Interagency Affairs shares economic research with its contacts throughout government, and Advocacy's field component of regional advocates promotes the office's data and research products in presentations throughout the country.
 Advocacy data and research products are frequently cited in the press, and they are widely used by congressional offices, government policymakers, and many other stakeholders.